iipc/robustlinks/README.md

 After adding the RobustLinks javascript source to your HTML file, a new link icon will appear next to all the decorated links in the page.
 Clicking the down arrow in this link icon will pop up a menu with one or more of the following items, depending on the decoration attributes provided in each of the links.

-* `Visit an archived version near dat ...`: When clicking this menu item, the javascript library will use the datetime provided in the `data-versiondate` attribute along with the original url and redirect you to the closest memento around that datetime using the [Memento Time Travel](http://timetravel.mementoweb.org/guide/api/) service.
+* `Memento near ...`: When clicking this menu item, the javascript library will use the datetime provided in the `data-versiondate` attribute along with the original url and redirect you to the closest memento around that datetime using the [Memento Time Travel](http://timetravel.mementoweb.org/guide/api/) service.

-* `Visit the archived version at ...`: Clicking this menu item will redirect you to the memento url provided in the `data-versionurl` attribute.
+* `Memento from Robust Link`: Clicking this menu item will redirect you to the memento url provided in the `data-versionurl` attribute.

-* `Visit current version`: Clicking this menu item will take you to the original url provided in the `data-originalurl` attribute.
+* `Live web version`: Clicking this menu item will take you to the original url provided in the `data-originalurl` attribute.

-* `Visit link near page creation date ...`: This menu item is similar to the `Get near link date ...`, except it uses the [Schema.org](http://schema.org) attribute `datePublished`, if provided in the linking HTML page.

-* `Visit link near page modified date ...`: This menu item is similar to the `Get near link date ...`, except it uses the [Schema.org](http://schema.org) attribute `dateModified`, if provided in the linking HTML page.

 ### Exclude URLs from Robust Links